Protocol Concerning the Redeployment in Hebron: Note for the Record

 The Palestinian side reaffirmed its commitments to: Complete the process of revising the Palestinian National Charter; Fighting terror and preventing violence; Strengthening security cooperation; Preventing incitement and hostile propaganda; Combat systematically and effectively terrorist organizations and infrastructure; Apprehension, prosecution and punishment of terrorists; Confiscation of illegal firearms.
 The size of Palestinian police would be in keeping with the Interim Agreement.
 Exercise of governmental activity, and location of Palestinian governmental offices, would be as specified in the Interim Agreement.

 Protocol concerning the redeployment in Hebron

-In accordance with the provisions of the Interim Agreement both parties agreed on this protocol for the implementation of the redeployment in Hebron.
+In accordance with the provisions of the Interim Agreement both parties agreed on this protocol for the implementation of the redeployment in Hebron on 17 January 1997.
+Among the provisions in the agreement included the following: